A DOG named Patsy Cline that went crazy and bit a passer by as she crossed a Worcester road has been allowed to live.

 The German shepherd was given a postponed death sentence at Worcester Magistrates Court , which will only be enforced if it attacks again.

-Prosecuting, Mark Johnson said Jeynes, aged 25, of Albany Terrace, Worcester, decided to walk the dog, which was wearing a lead, while its owner Melanie Thompson, who owns a pub where he works, was on holiday.
+Prosecuting, Mark Johnson said Jeynes, aged 25, of Albany Terrace, Worcester, decided to walk the dog, which was wearing a lead, while its owner Melanie Thompson, who owns a pub where he works, was

 “They crossed in the middle of the road,” said Mr Johnson.
 “Straight after the dog passed she felt a pain in her calf.
 The dog turned around bit through her jeans.